 The French registry is in charge of the .fr TLD and those of French overseas territories: .re (Reunion Island), .pm (St Pierre and Miquelon), .tf (French Southern and Antarctic Territories), .wf (Wallis and Futuna) and .yt (Mayotte).
 French law applies to all these extensions.

-We will focus on .fr, which is the national TLD for France.
+In this chapter the focus is on .fr, the national TLD for France.

 2 How are domain names registered?

 Registrars